golete/golete/README.md

 My name is Adrián.
 I'm an urban designer and architect diving into data analysis.

-I'm interested in the intersections between design, technology and infrastructre, and how they affect how we build cities.
+I'm interested in the intersections between design, technology and infrastructure, and how they affect how we build cities.

 Feel free to contact me at [adrianlb@design.upenn.edu](mailto:adrianlb@design.upenn.edu) or [golete@gmail.com](mailto:golete@gmail.com).
 Or visit my [website](https://www.adrianleon.xyz/).